Jwomack7512-bio/BobTheBuilder/docs/pages/io_info/2_flow_in.rst

 Constant flow into a compartment from an unspecificed source.
 This could be something like an input flow into a model of species or a known constant flow from a source outside the scope of your created model.
+Flow In and Flow Out options can also be pieced together to create a customized Flow Betweeen.
 In the Figure below, we see a constant flow, **F**, carrying species, **A_1**, into Compartment 1.

 .. container:: bordergrey